-Age-related changes to the signals sent and received by our cells travelling via the bloodstream are one of the hallmarks of aging.
+Age-related changes to the signals sent and received by our cells travelling via the bloodstream (altered intercellular communication) are thought to be one of the reasons we age.
 A team of researchers, including Drs.
 Irina and Michael Conboy, has published the results of a new study suggesting that rejuvenation might be achieved by the calibration of these signals found in the blood .

 The search for rejuvenation